Getting ready to leave university?

 Details about graduation and graduate destinations will be sent to you after you complete your studies, so it is important we can keep in touch with you.
 You can find out further information about graduation on the graduation website.

-We strongly recommend that you migrate important data out of your University OneDrive, Email account, Blackboard and PebblePad portfolios before you leave the University.
+180 days after finishing your University of Worcester course, your student account will be closed and deleted.
+We strongly recommend that you migrate important data out of your University OneDrive, email account, Microsoft 365, Blackboard and PebblePad before you leave the University.
 This includes your module specifications as some employers and universities may ask to see these.
+For more information, visit the IT Service webpages

-You may need to show this to enrol on another course or gain employment prior to receiving your official university certificate and transcript at graduation in November.
+You may need to show this to enrol on another course or gain employment prior to receiving your official university certificate and transcript at graduation.

 You may need an interim transcript for admission to further study or as required evidence for employment.
 To do this, please visit the Replacement Documents Service.